tavaresx1912/Warm_Up_Data_Analytics/README.md

   - **histogram.py** - Script to create histograms of height data using both seaborn and pandas
   - **mean.py** - Script to calculate various mean values from the dataset
   - **median_mode.py** - Script to calculate and display the median and mode of income data
+  - **quartiles.py** - Script to calculate quartiles, deciles, and percentiles and create boxplots
   - **sturges_rule.py** - Script to calculate optimal bin count using Sturges' rule and create frequency distributions

 ## Requirements